Android-Battalion/DateMe/README.md

 ## 🚧 Project Under Construction 🚧

 As of now, this app is being built from the very scratch.
-Feel free to checkout the [Figma UI Design](https://www.figma.com/file/PgJFxHHQAnYB5roi11zgUb/DateMe!!---UI?node-id=0%3A1) and the [Figma Business Logic Document](https://www.figma.com/file/in7B7DzZMsSWm9b66eCYaL/DateMe!!---Business-Logic?node-id=9%3A641).
+Feel free to checkout the [Figma UI Design](https://www.figma.com/file/PgJFxHHQAnYB5roi11zgUb/DateMe!!---UI?node-id=0%3A1)

 ## 🪶 Author(s) 🪶